 More used car options

 Want to buy a used car?
 If you aren’t interested in buying from a dealership, cash makes private sales a lot easier.
 Private-party auto loans tend to have higher rates than other used car loans.
 And they can be difficult to come by since many lenders only offer loans for buying a car at a dealership.
+How to calculate your car down payment

 Can I pay for a car with part loan and part cash?